 The profitability and liquidity of the Company is affected by the amount of pawn loans outstanding, which is controlled in part by the Company's lending decisions.
-The Company is able to influence the frequency of pawn redemption by increasing or decreasing the amount loaned in relation to the resale value of the pawned property.
-Tighter credit decisions generally result in smaller pawn loans in relation to the estimated resale value of the pledged property and can thereby decrease the Company's aggregate pawn and, consequently, loan balance decrease pawn service charges.
-Additionally, small advances in relation to the pledged property's estimated resale value tend to increase pawn redemptions and improve the Company's Conversely, providing larger pawn loans in relation to the liquidity. estimated resale value of the pledged property can result in an increase in the Company's pawn service charge income.
-Also, larger average pawn loan balances can result in an increase in pawn forfeitures, which increases the quantity of goods on hand and, unless the Company increases inventory turnover, reduces the Company's liquidity.
+The Company is able to influence the frequency of pawn redemption by increasing or decreasing the amount pawned in relation to the resale value of the pledged property.
+Tighter credit decisions generally result in smaller pawns in relation to the estimated resale value of the pledged property and can thereby decrease the Company's aggregate balance and, consequently, decrease pawn service pawn charges.
+Additionally, small advances in relation to the pledged property's estimated resale value tend to increase pawn redemptions and improve the Company's liquidity.
+Conversely, providing larger pawns in relation to the estimated resale value of the pledged property can result in an increase in the Company's pawn service charge income.
+Also, larger average pawn balances can result in an increase in pawn forfeitures, which increases the quantity of goods on hand and, unless the Company increases inventory turnover, reduces the Company's liquidity.
 The Company's renewal policy allows customers to renew pawns by repaying all accrued interest on such pawns, effectively creating a new pawn transaction.